UFC Fight Night - Fight for the Troops: Predictions & Analysis

 A few statistical edges stand out.
 Farber throws significantly more leather — a 8.7 sig. strike per minute gap.
 Fioravanti is far more active with takedowns, averaging 4.0 more per 15 minutes.
 Fioravanti has tighter striking defense, making opponents miss more often.

 The Pick: Luigi Fioravanti over Brodie Farber.
-We're leaning Fioravanti here at 74%, a solid but not overwhelming edge.
+The model is firm on this one: Fioravanti at 76%.

 Steve Bruno vs Johnny Rees